 MyBillofRights.org Executive Director Chris Bliss

 Everywhere I go in America these days, the people I talk with have two things in common: a profound love for our country, and an equally profound concern that we have lost our way.
-As we face the most daunting challenges in generations, more and more Americans are seeking out common ground, and turning away from the divisiveness and polarization that have characterized our national conversation for too many years.
+As we face the some of the most daunting challenges in generations, there’s also a renewed interest in seeking out common ground, and turning away from the divisiveness and polarization that have characterized our national conversation for too many years.

 As our nation stands at the crossroads, the Bill of Rights can be a shining beacon pointing the way to rebirth and renewal.
-Its freedoms and principles are not just the wellsprings of our laws and justice system; they are also the source of our prosperity, the core of our moral force in the world, and a major reason why America remains so necessary to a world mired in injustice, inequality, and governmental oppression.
+Its freedoms and principles are not just the wellsprings of our laws and justice system; they are also the source of our prosperity, the core of our moral force and influence, and a major reason why America remains so necessary to a world mired in injustice, inequality, and the forces of oppression.

-It is time for us to rediscover our own Bill of Rights; to elevate it to the position of public prominence it richly deserves; and in so doing to help replant the seeds of America’s greatness so that the generations who follow can share in their bounty as we have.
+It is time for us to rediscover our own Bill of Rights and to elevate it to the position of public prominence it richly deserves, and in so doing to help replant the seeds of America’s greatness, so that the generations who follow can share in their bounty as we have.